nsharpe/interview/README.md

 ## Requirements
 Docker compose needs to be installed on your machine

-Confluent hub should also be installsed.
+Confluent hub should also be installed.

 see https://docs.confluent.io/platform/current/connect/confluent-hub/client.html